mijocecr/samba-util/README.md

 # SAMBA‑Util
-A modern, cross‑platform graphical tool for managing Samba shares, users, and configuration files.
+A modern, graphical tool for managing Samba shares, users, and configuration files.

 SAMBA‑Util provides a clean and intuitive interface built with Avalonia UI, allowing administrators to configure Samba without manually editing `smb.conf` or running complex terminal commands.
 It is designed for Linux environments and focuses on simplicity, safety, and transparency.